mirror/dd-wrt/src/router/python/Doc/library/io.rst

    The *name* can be one of two things:

-   * a character string or :class:`bytes` object representing the path to the file which will be opened;
+   * a character string or :class:`bytes` object representing the path to the file which will be opened.
+In this case closefd must be ``True`` (the default) otherwise an error will be raised.
    * an integer representing the number of an existing OS-level file descriptor to which the resulting :class:`FileIO` object will give access.
+When the FileIO object is closed this fd will be closed as well, unless *closefd* is set to ``False``.

    The *mode* can be ``'r'``, ``'w'``, ``'x'`` or ``'a'`` for reading (default), writing, exclusive creation or appending.
 The file will be